MITLibraries/thing/README.md

 `RAILS_LOG_TO_STDOUT` - log to standard out instead of a file.
 Heroku enables this automatically.
 It is often nice in development as well.

+## ActiveStorage Configuration

+### Development

+`LOCAL_STORAGE_HOST` - this must be set to match your local server address and port.
+On our vagrant, `http://0.0.0.0:5000` works.
+Others may need `http://localhost:5000` depending on how you start the server.
+Your web browser console will likely provide an error that helps decide what you need.

+### Production

+The information necessary to identify a bucket on S3 is configured via this set of variables:
+`AWS_ACCESS_KEY_ID`
+`AWS_REGION`
+`AWS_S3_BUCKET`
+`AWS_SECRET_ACCESS_KEY`

+In addition, you will need to ensure the bucket CORS `AllowedOrigin` settings are configured to allow for the domain this app runs at.

 ## Authentication for Development ONLY

 There's a fake auth system you can use on review apps.
 It bypasses the actual auth system and just logs you in with a fake developer account.